ritiek/ritiek.github.io/_posts/2023-12-26-homelabbing-on-a-raspberry-pi.md

 [Borg](https://github.com/borgbackup/borg) or [Kopia](https://github.com/kopia/kopia) both work decent
 for me with both onsite and offsite backups.
 I run them in Docker too, both on my Pi and the secondary machines that keep the backups.
-I've found that Kopia needs HTTPS set up at least on the offsite repository server to work correctly. `tailscale serve` worked nice when setting this up on my private tailscale network.
+I've found that Kopia needs https set up at least on the offsite repository server to work correctly. `tailscale serve` worked nice when setting up https on my private tailscale network.